eianlei/pydplan/doc/van_der_waals.md

 # Van der Waals implementation

+Module vdw_calc.py

 The procedure for calculating partial pressure fill by van der Waals equation (VDW):

 First calculate for the starting and wanted mix the A and B coefficients for those mixes.
 Then solve the VDW equation numerically (by iteration) for the n (mols) of total gas, when we know the P, V, a, b, R, T.

 VDW cannot be solved analytically in any nice way as it is cubic, but numerical iteration finds a solution quickly.
-Use the Python scipy fsolve.
+Python scipy fsolve is used, and as a seed the ideal gas law solution is given.

 Then assume we have analyzed the gas O2 and He percentages correctly, so we can calculate how many mols of O2, N2, He gas molecules we have, and will want.